firebird631/siis/README.md

 For this case I realize the backtesting using other dataset.
 A cool solution could be to run an instance with a profile having only the watchers, (using your demo account for the IG broker case), always running, then you will have all data from live.
 And then when you run the others instances to avoid multiple writting, use the --read-only option (will not write generated OHLC, neither ticks in files).

-All that to say, this part is far from be perfect, but I can deal with, so you could too.

 Troubles